Overview

 4. Rector’s Palace

 From the 14th century until 1808, when the city was called Ragusa (Republic of Ragusa), it had a unique form of government.
-A council of influential people would choose a citizen to serve as a Rector, who would rule and lead for a month.
+A council of influential people would choose a citizen to serve as Rector for a month, ruling and leading.

 The Rector’s Palace, located near the old port, served as the seat and quarters during the Rector’s term.
 It’s a must-visit attraction in Dubrovnik if you want to learn about the city’s fascinating past.